lbormann/darts-caller/README.md

 #### *`-A / --ambient_sounds`*

-If you set this to value between '0.1' and '1.0' the application will playback sound-file-keys ambient_*.
+If you set this to value between '0.1' and '1.0' the application will playback SOUND-FILE-KEYS ambient_*.
 The configured value will be multiplied by caller-volume (-V).
 As an example: caller-volume = '0.8' and ambient-sounds = '1.0' resultung in '0.8' relative to your system-volume.

 Default: '0.0'

 #### *`-AAC / --ambient_sounds_after_calls`*

-If you set this to '1', sound-file-keys ambient_* will wait until main-calls are finished.
+If you set this to '1', SOUND-FILE-KEYS ambient_* will wait until main-calls are finished.

 Default: '0'